reines/persistenthashmap/README.md

  * Since objects are written to disk the Persistent-HashMap does not have amazingly good performance.
 It should only be used when persistence is necesary and performance is not critical.

 ## License
-The Persistent-HashMap library is released under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).
+The Persistent-HashMap library is released under the BSD 3-clause license.

 ## Credits
 The theory is based on [HashStore](http://www.cellspark.com/hashstore.html).